gregdrizz/computersecurity_main/README.md

 **TLS protected**- The app can be used using TLS 1.3(The certificate was generated using mkcert)

 ## STRIDE Analysis
+You can find all the vulnerabilites in the attached PDF file on the root dir

 **XSS Vulenrability**- We made the some fields vulnerable to the XSS attack vector